 We used this guide from Utah.com for Day 1 – Northwest Railroad Trail Expedition

 Keith and I were already been enjoying his time off between his jobs.
-We spent each day doing something from our summer list; for example we hiked, went out for lunch, did a little shopping and went to a Bee’s game.
+We spent each day doing something from our summer list; for example, we hiked, went out for lunch, did a little shopping, and went to a Bee’s game.
 It was nice to have a week to ourselves and not be worried about anything related to work.
 Keith was anxious to start his new job, but that’s not the same as having work waiting to be done.

-Our long weekend started on Thursday as we enjoyed a relaxing and equally slow-paced morning.
+Our long weekend started on Thursday and we enjoyed a relaxing and equally slow-paced morning.
 After sleeping in, we dropped off Lexi at the boarding facility and then headed to Ogden for lunch.
 We really hadn’t been north of Salt Lake City so it already felt like a vacation even though we weren’t very far from home.
 Ogden is located about 40 miles north of SLC and we enjoyed getting a preview of the city, especially historic 25th Street.
 It’s such a fun area full of restaurants and shops.
 Pig and A Jelly Jar was the perfect first stop on our trip.
 We loved the vibe of this restaurant and our breakfast was absolutely better than our already high expectations!

 ATK Rocket Garden

-The ATK Rocket Garden in Corrine, Utah is a must stop if you are heading to the Golden Spike National Historic Park.
+The ATK Rocket Garden in Corrine, Utah is a must-stop if you are heading to the Golden Spike National Historic Park.
 Located only a couple miles out of the way, it’s very impressive.
 The “garden” features rocket boosters and missiles that each have plaques of information for a self-guided tour.